ezavada/hexgrid/README.md

 1. **Start the application**: Run `go run .` from the project directory
 2. **Select YAML file**: Choose from the dropdown menu to select your configuration file from the `grid-specs/` folder
 3. **Set grid size**: Enter the number of rows and columns for your hex grid
+4. **Choose output format**: Select either "SVG" or "PDF" format
-4. **Auto-generated output**: The output path is automatically generated based on the YAML filename and timestamp
+5. **Auto-generated output**: The output path is automatically generated based on the YAML filename and timestamp
-5. **Generate**: Click "Generate Hex Grid" to create the SVG and HTML files in the `generated-grids/` folder
+6. **Generate**: Click "Generate Hex Grid" to create the output files in the `generated-grids/` folder
-6. **Auto-open**: The generated HTML file automatically opens in your default browser
+7. **View results**: SVG mode opens HTML in browser, PDF mode shows success message

 ### File Structure